-The Intel® RAID Controller SRCSAS144E supports the following enclosure management protocols.
+The Intel[®] RAID Controller SRCSAS18E supports the following enclosure management protocols.

-- SAF-TE enclosure management in-band from the RAID controller to the backplane. - SES2 enclosure management in-band to expander-based backplanes and out-of-band to direct-connect backplanes.
+- SAF-TE enclosure management out-of-band via an I2C cable from the RAID controller to the backplane. - SES2 enclosure management in-band to expander-based backplanes and out-of-band to direct-connect backplanes. - SGPIO enclosure management is supported out-of-band via an I2C cable from the RAID controller to the backplane.